vernvriereen/psyche/docs/data-provider.md

 # Data Provider

-The data provider is responsible for parsing the training data and creating samples for the clients to use when training a model.
+The data provider is the interface that will be implemented by the different structures responsible for parsing the training data and creating samples for the clients to use when training a model.
+There's three different structures ways to declare a data provider depending on how they will host the data and how the clients will request them:
+- **Local data provider** where the client already contains the data to be used on training.
+- **HTTP data provider** the clients will recieve a list of urls to make request on where all the necessary data of training is hosted.
+- **TCP data provider** a local server separated from the client that the clients could communicate using TCP to get the training data.

 ## Overview